biclever/biclever.github.io/_products/impact-analysis.md

 ## Versions

-Note: Until version 1.0, the database structure may undergo significant changes.

-- **v0.2** Corrected batch file so it automatically detects BO folder.
+- **v0.2** Corrected the batch file to automatically detect the BO installation folder and use BO standard java.

 - **v0.1** Inital version.